 |It is difficult to modify any data and store it, as duplicate copies may be present in other parts of the DBMS.||Due to low data duplication in an RDBMS, you can easily modify, store and implement data.|

 |DBMS examples include Windows Registry, file systems and XMLs.||RDBMS examples include Oracle, MySQL and SQL Server.|

 What is DBMS?

-In the simplest terms, Database Management System or DBMS is a software designed for the sake of storing and managing data.
-It was introduced during the 1960s to serve the case of storing all kinds of data.
+Database Management System is a software designed for storing and managing data.
+It was introduced during the 1960s as a system for storing all kinds of data.
 DBMS is also helpful in the manipulation of stored data.
-It consists of different groups of interrelated data that has been arranged in an orderly manner.
-The stored data can be retrieved by giving various logical orders.
+It consists of different groups of interrelated data that has been arranged in proper order.

 Types of DBMS

-4. Hierarchical databases: This DBMS is very fast and simple.
-Here, records contain information regarding various groups of parent/child relationships.
+- Hierarchical databases: This DBMS is very fast and simple.
 The data is arranged in the form of a tree structure in hierarchical databases.

 What is RDBMS?

 A Database Management System (DBMS) is a software used for managing and storing data.
-At the same time, a Relational Database Management System (RDBMS) serves to be an advanced version of the same.
-There are several differences between an RDBMS and DBMS that have been carefully tabulated above.
-In case we have missed out any distinct difference that you know of, do drop a comment below and we will be happy to include the same at the earliest.
+At the same time, a Relational Database Management System (RDBMS) is an enhanced version of DBMS.